tmutero/tmutero_language_model_app/README.md

 6. Open your browser and go to `http://localhost:8000` to see the app running.

-7. Since there is only one SQLAlchemy model, you can create a new migration file by running the following command:
+7. Since there is only one SQLAlchemy model for Users table, you can create a new migration file by running the following command:

    ```shell
    make autogenerate msg="user_init"